-As awkward as it sounds, this trick is the only scientifically proven way to induce labor.
+As awkward as it sounds, this trick is one of the only scientifically proven ways to jumpstart labor.
 Why?
 In response to the nipples being rubbed and rolled, your body releases oxytocin, a hormone that helps initiate contractions.
 If you’re up for giving the girls a go, the idea is to mimic the feeling of a newborn suckling.
 (We’ve heard some moms-to-be even break out the breast pump for this.)

 Many mamas are big believers in getting a move on to encourage their tiny tenants to start packing.
 This could be anything from dancing to your favorite song, bouncing on a birthing ball (hey, gravity has to help a little, right?) or hiking up and down flights of stairs.
 Just be careful not to wear yourself out too early on— you’ve still got to push the baby out.

 This follows the same train of thought as the old wives’ tale about castor oil, but fortunately doesn’t come with the same dreadful side effect of diarrhea.
 The thinking is that by flushing things out down below, you cause your bowels to contract, which could then cause the uterus to do the same.
 But, to us, it kind of sounds like a lot for a maybe (just sayin’).